kcaluya/UncertaintyPropagation/UserGuide.md

 ## Introduction

-This is a Fokker-Planck-Kolmogorov PDE solver for 1D Ornstein Uhlenbeck System and a 2D Potential Nonlinear System.
+This is a Fokker-Planck-Kolmogorov PDE solver for 1D Ornstein Uhlenbeck System and a 2D Gradient Nonlinear System.

 **NOTE**: This solver only supports the above systems currently.
-There is on-going work on applications to more general systems.
+There is on-going work on applications to a larger class of systems.

 ## Example:

 These are sample plots for a 1D system.
 The required inputs are explained below in further detail.
-The User is can go through the main executable file Main.m to see the entire file in detail and change some of the inputs and parameters.
+The User can go through the main executable file Main.m to see the entire file in detail and change some of the inputs and parameters.

-The first figure creates 6 subplots of the transient PDFs at different time specified by the user.
+The first figure creates 6 subplots of the transient PDFs at different times specified by the user.
 ![1DLinearSystem](Figs/Ex1DLinear.jpg)

 The second figure compares the analytical mean with the numerical mean.